If you haven’t set up your developer environment, please do so before continuing with this section.

 After that, you can generate random data to populate the Mattermost database using:

-You can create an account using the following command:
+Create an account using the following command:

 mattermost user create --email email@example.com --username test1 --password mypassword